orbtl-ai/ml-md-api/README.md

 Data is not stored in this repo, however there is a labeled data set of approximately 6,000 marine debris objects in 2 centimeter aerial photographs.
 This data was used to train and evaluate the computer vision models in Tensorflow.
 This data is available upon request with plans underway to serve the data openly in the future.

-## Models
+## Current Models

 This repo is not designed to host or distribute pre-trained computer vision models for marine debris.
-However, this repo does contain a ```/models/``` folder with several [Tensorflow saved_model folders](https://www.tensorflow.org/guide/saved_model).
+However, this repo does contain a ```/models/``` folder with at least one [Tensorflow saved_model folders](https://www.tensorflow.org/guide/saved_model).

 **WARNING: Models provides as-is.
 No warranty as to accuracy expressed or implied.**

-#### faster-rcnn

-A Faster R-CNN object detector with an Inception-ResNet-v2 feature classifier.
-This is currently the best performing combination, however it is a computationally expensive model which takes a long time to run on CPU.
-It is only recommended to use this model if your hardware has a NVIDIA GPU.

 #### EfficientDet-d0